3 OKR examples for Lab Staff

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-How to turn your Lab Staff OKRs in a strategy map
+How to track your Lab Staff OKRs

 Your quarterly OKRs should be tracked weekly in order to get all the benefits of the OKRs framework.
 Reviewing progress periodically has several advantages: